tensorflow/tensorboard/tensorboard/webapp/widgets/line_chart_v2/lib/README.md

 - Agnostic to HTMLCanvas vs. OffscreenCanvas
 - Generic to different implementation of renderer; SVG vs. WebGL.
-- Minimize cache eviction and try to do a minimal work for render

-### Jargons we define
+- Do a minimal work; for example, it should only do a coordinate system conversion upon requested and it should do the minimal operation on rendered object.

+### Key concepts

 - coordinatior: A utility module for converting coordinate systems.
 Abstracts away certain renderer quirks and holds onto state, helping with performance optimizations.
-- renderer: a stateful module that knows how to render limited number of primitives such as line, rect, circle, and text (for more accurate set of supported shapes, please refer to the abstract class) using a defined technology.
-For instance, there can be a SVG, canvas, and threejs renderer.
-  As a consumer of the renderer, you do not have to keep track of what was rendered in a previous render cycle but only focus on what should be rendered in the current render cycle; renderer will remove what should disappear appropriately.
+- renderer: A pure module responsible for shape rendering (e.g., line, rect, triangle, etc...) of a given technology such as SVG or Three.js.
+- data drawable: a view that draws renders data in a reigon given.
+Examples of data drawable are series line and bar drawers.
+As implementer of a new visualizer should subclass DataDrawable and implement a `redraw` method.
+The base class maintains both data and render caches and let visualizer focus on the `redraw` method.
+- paint brush: primitives, such as `setLine`, for a data drawable that should be used inside a `redraw` method.